aaronlord/aaronlord.github.io/_posts/2017-01-19-project-80-20-my-business.md

 The algorithm for processing each analysis is is quite long and complex, but early on I noticed that each analysis (initial, variable margins, expenses and overheads) shared a common set of "tasks", the main differences being: a change in the order of the tasks or addition/removal of tasks.

-Based on this, I developed a system where the analyses are essentially boiled down to become instruction sheets.
-Each task works as a standalone process and is simply called when instructed.
+Based on this, I developed a system where the analyses are essentially boiled down to become instructions - each task works as a standalone process and is simply called when instructed.
 For example:

 ```